-Daily truck mileage data for Germany-a close indicator of industrial productionshows a sharp rebound in economic activity in Europe's largest economy.
-As of Sep 7, miles traveled by trucks in Germany were around their year-ago level.
+Daily truck mileage data for Germany-a close indicator of industrial production- shows a sharp rebound in economic activity in Europe's largest economy.
+As of Oct 5, miles traveled by trucks in Germany were about 5% above their year-ago level.
 This series and other data again point to the German economy recovering at a fast pace as lockdown measures are lifted.